dequive/JudasLegal/replit.md

 ## Overview

 Judas is a Progressive Web Application (PWA) that provides an intelligent legal assistant for Mozambican law.
 The system uses RAG (Retrieval-Augmented Generation) technology to help users understand legal documents and regulations through natural language queries in Portuguese.
-The application features offline functionality, citation-based responses, and a responsive chat interface.
+The application features offline functionality, citation-based responses, responsive chat interface, and uses Supabase as the database solution.

 ## User Preferences